The Bachelorette's Clare Crawley and Dale Moss Are "Taking Time Apart" - E! Online

 Clare Crawley and Dale Moss' relationship isn't as rosy as it may seem.

 E!
-News has learned that the couple, who met and got engaged on The Bachelorette this past summer, have pressed pause on the romance as they evaluate their next chapter.
+News has learned that the couple, who met and got engaged on The Bachelorette this past summer, have pressed pause on the romance as they evaluate their next steps.

 "Clare and Dale have been fighting a lot recently," a source tells E!
 News exclusively.
 "They are mainly in disagreement over lifestyle preferences.
 Dale wants to be in a lively city and focus on his career, and Clare is rooted in Sacramento to help care for her mom.
 It's been very tense recently between them."